linera-io/linera-protocol/examples/amm/README.md

 - Transfer 50 FUN1 from `$OWNER_AMM` in `$CHAIN_AMM` to `$OWNER_1` in `$CHAIN_1`, so they're in the proper chain.
-  Run `echo "http://localhost:8080/chains/$CHAIN_AMM/applications/$FUN1_APP_ID"` to print the URL of the GrahpiQL interface for the FUN1 app.
+  Run `echo "http://localhost:8080/chains/$CHAIN_AMM/applications/$FUN1_APP_ID"` to print the URL of the GraphiQL interface for the FUN1 app.
 Navigate to that URL and enter:

 ```gql,uri=http://localhost:8080/chains/$CHAIN_AMM/applications/$FUN1_APP_ID
     mutation {